myduino/Hibiscus-Sense-Arduino/Exercise_00_Learning_Preparation/README.md

 `On Mac OS`
 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/arduino-ide-com-board-mac.png" width="800"></a></p>

-Hibiscus Sense, shipped with default sketch to check the sensors and list available Wi-Fi networks at your place.
+NodeMCU ESP32, shipped with default sketch to check the sensors and list available Wi-Fi networks at your place.
 Let's continue to test it!

 4. Click the *magnifying glass* icon at the right side of the Arduino IDE to open the *Serial Monitor*.
 5. Set the Baud Rate to `115200`.
-6. Click the `IO0` button on Hibiscus Sense.
+6. Click the `IO0` button on NodeMCU ESP32.
 You will see the result of the sensor and Wi-Fi checking on the Serial Monitor.

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/hibiscus-first-time-monitor.png" width="800"></a></p>